middle-ages/react-compinators/README.md

    pieces of components out of JSX and into your regular functional programming pipelines.
 When a simple function would suffice, these combinators help your stay in a single “world”, and leave the JSX handing the pure UI concerns.
-   Just like a `curry` combinator for _functions_ is useful enough to get a name, even though you could manually curry any function, so too for `assumeProps`.
+   Just like a `curry` combinator for _functions_ is useful enough to deserve its own name, even though you could manually curry any function, so too for `assumeProps`.

 ## The Combinators